cheryl-toh/cheryl-toh/README.md

 ### Hi there 👋
 My name is **Cheryl**.
-I am a second year Computer Science student who experiment with random projects from time to time.
+I am a third year Computer Science student who experiment with random projects from time to time.

 - 🌱 I’m currently learning **Typescript and React Native**